-WATERMELON GAZPACHO, one of our delicious plant-based creations💚 by cooking a traditional recipe: gazpacho (veggie cold soup) plus adding something new fruits: watermenlon.
-Grandma Sita and grandchild Nena intergenerational cuisine, possibly one of the best gastro-fusion, always tasty cooked from the scratch with love.
-Simply irresistible!
+WATERMELON GAZPACHO, one of our delicious plant-based creations by cooking a traditional recipe: gazpacho (veggie cold soup) plus adding something new fruits: watermelon.
+Grandma Sita’s sustainable cuisine, always tasty cooked from scratch with love 💚

 1 small cucumber

 2 ripe tomatoes